 Anyone looking for a mid-telephoto with excellent macro capabilities

-And with an effective focal length of 120mm, you can maintain some distance from your subject and still achieve true macro reproduction.
+With an effective focal length of 120mm, you can maintain some distance from your subject and still achieve true macro reproduction.

 Old-school photographers will like the focus scale, which gives distance and magnification values.
-But it’s thoroughly modern, too, with a near-silent stepping motor providing the AF.
+But it’s thoroughly modern, with a near-silent stepping motor providing the AF.

 Another bonus in this price range is the weather-sealed body.
 It’s definitely something we look for in pro-level lenses.

 Optical quality is good in most circumstances, with a possible question mark over absolute sharpness when stopped down.
+This is a bit of a surprise, given the Extra-low Dispersion glass and specialist coatings to cut down on flare and ghosts.

 The ED 60mm f/2.8 performs well as a lightweight, compact lens.
 It is ideally suited to the compact Micro Four Thirds system.
-And this lens adds a considerable weapon to its armory.

 Brand